Constance Markievicz: Politics

 In 1909 Markievicz founded Fianna Éireann, a nationalist scouting organisation that instructed teenage boys in scouting, in the style of Robert Baden-Powell's then-paramilitary Boy Scouts.
 At the Fianna's first meeting in Camden Street, Dublin, on 16 August 1909, she was almost expelled on the basis that women did not belong in a physical force movement.
 She had drawn in Bulmer Hobson, who had earlier founded a less successful boy scout group in Belfast.
-He supported her, and she was elected to the committee.
+He supported her and she was elected to the committee.
 She was jailed for the first time in 1911 for speaking at an Irish Republican Brotherhood demonstration attended by 30,000 people, organised to protest against George V's visit to Ireland.
 During this protest, Markievicz handed out leaflets, erected great banners emblazoned Dear land thou art not conquered yet, participated in stone-throwing at pictures of the King and Queen and attempted to burn the giant British flag taken from Leinster House, eventually succeeding, but then seeing James McArdle imprisoned for one month for the incident, despite Markievicz testifying in court that she was responsible.
 Her friend Helena Molony was arrested for her part in the stone-throwing and became the first woman in Ireland to be tried and imprisoned for a political act since the time of the Ladies Land League.

 Markievicz joined James Connolly's socialist Irish Citizen Army (ICA), a volunteer force formed in response to the lock-out of 1913 to defend the demonstrating workers from the police.
 Markievicz recruited volunteers to peel potatoes in the basement of Liberty Hall while she and others worked on distributing the food.
-As all the food was paid out of her own pocket, Markievicz was forced to take out loans and to sell her jewellery.
+Markievicz was forced to take out loans and to sell her jewellery.
 That year, with Inghinidhe na hÉireann, she ran a soup kitchen to feed poor children and enable them to attend school.